xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
    -- enh (gil)     Add wrap option to Fill effect to allow turning off wrap feature.
+   -- enh (dkulp)   If the OpenGL driver didn't double-buffer, try again.
+Should help on GDI driver -- bug (dkulp)   Fix crash if right click on setup tab when no controllers are defined -- bug (dkulp)   May not be able to import xLights effects onto submodels without first viewing the
-2016.52  Nov 09, 2016
+                    submodel layers on the grid 2016.52  Nov 09, 2016
    -- bug (dkulp)   Allow using @ModelName:# for individual strands where ModelName is the current model -- bug (keithsw) Fix picture effect image scaling